-Complete details on the capacity, energy, curtailment, and energy deliverability by pocket for each of the scenarios in 2035 can be found in Error!
-Reference source not found.
-Appendix J of this report.
+Complete details on the capacity, energy, curtailment, and energy deliverability by pocket for each of the scenarios in 2035 can be found in and.
+A detailed analysis of each pocket identified in the Contract and Policy Cases is included in Appendix Jofthis report.